Steamboats.com is proud to feature the Steamboats Parenting Workshop. We offer resources to help parents raise happy, addiction-free kids.

 So when you say "teenagers are misunderstood," you're basically talking only about twenty-five to fifty percent of teenagers.
 So what is the difference between the half who are misunderstood and the half who seem to fit in well and progress with little or no problem?

 The teen years represent the most difficult transition in the human life cycle.
-At eleven years old we are dependent children, but by age eighteen, we are expected to become self-sufficient adults.
+At twelve years old we are dependent children, but by age eighteen, we are expected to become self-sufficient adults.
 It is a huge challenge.

 All life cycles pose challenges, for example in mid-life, most people go from having teenagers in the home to an empty nest.
 Parents face choices to revive dormant careers, rediscover romance in the marriage, or fill their lives with new interests.
 Retirement and the final years of life provide different challenges.
 However, the teen years stand out as the most difficult transition a person goes through in their entire lifetime.
 Plus, they have to do it when they're young and without much knowledge of the real world.